DataSolutionSoftware/Home/README.md

 # Home

-Our focused areas of software development are but not limited to:
+Our focused areas of software development are, but not limited to:

 Digital Transformation